PolinaKuksova2022/rsschool-cv/cv.md

 In this year I worked on course "Phisics with elements of computer modelling" and my students keep me interested Fronted-develop.
 This is my first step of learning pass.

-If you wont to help me, text me)
+If you want to help me, text me)

 ***